adsp-polito/2025-P3-AI-Personas/docs/md/evaluation.md

    Exact Match Accuracy = (Exactly Matching Values) / (Total Ground Truth Values)
    ```

-**Note:** A value is "exactly matching" if the value in ground truth exist in the markdown file.
+**Note:** A value is considered a match if more than 80% of the words from the ground truth appear in the markdown file.

 ## 5. Retrieval Relevance Evaluation